Byaroza: In the 20th century

+Within the Second Polish Republic, the town was administratively located in the Prużana County in the Polesie Voivodeship.
+In 1939, town limits were expanded by including the village of Nowosiółki.

 Polish prison

 A Polish political prison camp was created in Bereza Kartuska in 1934.
 The former Russian barracks and prison were turned into an internment camp for both Polish right-wing extremists from the ONR, Ukrainian separatists from the Organization of Ukrainian Nationalists and members of the Communist Party of Poland and the Communist Party of Western Ukraine, and later also for members of opposition parties, journalists critical of the government and people suspected of common crimes.
 Inmates were sent there for up to three months without the involvement of the courts, based solely on the administrative decision of the police or the voivode.
 In this way, many Belarusians who resisted Polonization found themselves in the Bereza Kartuska camp.

 The legal basis for the camp opening was openly questioned and its existence was often criticized by opponents of the Sanacja movement, which from its inception called it a "concentration camp".
 The camp was closed in September 1939, during the invasion of Poland.